PhD 3-4 years; MD 2 years; MPhil 1 year (full-time) / Please discuss with School (part-time) / n/a (distance / e-Learning)

 Our approach brings together people, knowledge and skills from a range of disciplines.
 This approach is the key to our research strength and achievements.

-Each of the School’s Research Institutes embodies this philosophy.
+Each of the School’s Research Divisions embodies this philosophy.

 Who does a Higher Degree at the School of Medicine?

 - Biological Scientists

 - Psychologists, Social Scientists

 - Physical Scientists